 A combination of tradition and community spirit makes the Town of Sharptown, Maryland, a wonderful destination for residence and visitor's alike.
 Sharptown's vibrant history and modernizing services mold together to form a highly dynamic town where family and community values still matter.

-TOWN HALL WILL BE CLOSED ON THE LISTED HOLIDAYS IN 2013:
+TOWN HALL WILL BE CLOSED ON THE LISTED HOLIDAYS:

 WICOMICOCOUNTY TO LAUNCH CITIZEN WARNING/ALERT SIREN SYSTEM